 The the Kentucky Territory, was organized on May 7, 1800.
 The State of Kentucky was created as the 15th state on June 1, 1792.
 It has 120 Counties.
+The State of Kentucky is bordered by Illinois, Indiana, Missouri, Ohio, Tennessee, Virginia, and West Virginia.
 The Kentucky State Capital is in Frankfort and the state government website is kentucky.gov.
 Select a Kentucky county to view information & records pertaining to each County

 Getting Started with Kentucky Genealogy and Family Trees